 For many, the winter season is a time for wrapping up warm, sipping on hot chocolate and perhaps enjoying a firework display with friends and family.
-For some family members however, fireworks night = fright night.
-So, what do you need to know about dogs and fireworks, and how can you keep your furry friend calm and safe?
+For some family members, however, fireworks night = fright night So, what do you need to know about dogs and fireworks, and how can you keep your furry friend feeling safe and calm?

 When you stop to think about it, our dogs do incredibly well to adapt to our busy lives and human habits.
 However, there are some elements of our world that they find a bit challenging and scary.
 One of the most common fear triggers is fireworks night.

-Did you know that a whopping 45% of owners think their dogs are fearful of fireworks? * Unfortunately, the real number is likely to be even higher, as some signs that dogs are worried are less obvious.
+Did you know that 45% of owners think their dogs are fearful of fireworks? * Unfortunately, the real number is likely to be even higher, as some signs that dogs are worried are less obvious.
 Fear is a natural and understandable response to the unpredictable sights, sounds, vibrations and smells of fireworks.
 Here’s what we can do to help support our dogs and keep them safe and happy this winter:

 It starts with understanding when your dog is worried.
 Your dog says a lot about how he or she feels through behaviour and body language.
 Signs that they are stressed or worried include:

 They may also become clingier, lose their appetite, be more destructive than normal, or even have accidents inside the house.
 Every dog is different, so they may show one – or many – signs.